profdocpizza/PyMolGridVisualiser/docs/usage.md

 - `--write_filenames`: Add this flag if you want filenames to be included in the PDF.

 - `--config CONFIG`: Path to a custom configuration file (by default it uses `config/default_settings.json`).

+## Default Configuration

+You can modify the default configuration file to adjust various settings.
+Default settings file is found in `config/default_settings.json`.

 ## Examples